cryptiddddd/wormboy3/README.md

 this site is my silly neocities for silly things :]! see it live at the link above [wormboy button]/

-note: the repo and live site may not always match 1:1. updates may be offset from one another, but i'll be publishing updates as regularly as i feel appropriate.
+note: the repo and live site may not always match 1:1. updates may be offset from one another, but i'll be publishing updates as regularly as i feel appropriate. in the future, i will be using branches.

 i am making this git repo public because i love to peruse the source of my favorite sites, and i hope that this may make that easier for others to see mine.